aluedtke7/shoppinglist/README.md

 ## PocketBase running on fly.io

 In the following chapters I show some useful commands to help you manage PocketBase on fly.io.
-I assume, that you're in the folder where the `Dockerfile` and the file `fly.toml` reside.
+I assume that you're in the folder where the `Dockerfile` and the file `fly.toml` reside.

 ### Inspect container